Oztturk/PhasmoDecrypt/readme.md

 4. Adjust your settings to your liking
 5. The decrypted save file will be output to `SaveFile_Decrypted.json`.

-## Note

-This tool only decrypts the save file and does not modify it in any way.
-If you want to edit your save file, you will need to use a separate tool.

-## License

-This tool is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more information.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.